 The overriding design aspiration is to achieve a collegiate environment for all young learners attending the school.

-The facade takes inspiration form the structure of a tree to develop a layered facade that provides the classrooms with solar shade.
+The facade takes inspiration from the structure of a tree to develop a layered facade that provides the classrooms with solar shade.